yangtong876/yangtong876.github.io/_pages/about.md

 [Toward an ecotoxicological risk assessment of microplastics: Comparison of available hazard and exposure data in freshwaters](https://setac.onlinelibrary.wiley.com/doi/full/10.1002/etc.4323)

 Adam, Véronique, **Tong Yang** and Bernd Nowack

+**Exceptional Papers in the Year 2019**, Journal of Environmental Toxicology and Chemistry
 </div>
 </div>